3 Richest Gamblers in the World and How They Became Wealthy

 Recent reports also indicate that Ranogajec is currently involved in a dispute with the Australian Taxation Office over A$900 million in taxes owed to them.
 Speculations aside, Ranogajec is a record-holder for winning a sizeable US$7,5 million in Keno, back in the 1990s.

 So, next time they tell you that the house always wins, think again.
-Making a living out of gambling is not easy, but if you get it right, you can become one of the wealthiest gamblers in the world.
+Making a living out of gambling is not easy, but if you get it right, you can become one of the richest gamblers in the world.
 Good luck!